pacas/Stellaris_PMMP/README.md

 # Alternative Stellaris launcher with advanced mod manager for Stellaris v2.4+

+# Project on hold because of recent default Stellaris launcher updates.

 Greetings to all, this is the github rep of the PMMP mod manager.
 This mod manager with a built-in launcher has a very simple design with advanced functionality.